 The Student Common Room has a microwave and kettle so you can make your own food and drink for free when on campus.
 As well as the kitchen, the Common Room has sofas, Amazon Lockers, heating, water and areas to charge electronic devices.
 In addition, the Students’ Union Bar offers free water, areas to charge your electronic devices and access to game consoles and TVs free of charge.

-‘Tea & Toast’ and ‘Slow Cooker Events’, and a host of other food related events, are run by the Chaplaincy and SU team – keep an eye out on the Student Portal or contact the Chaplaincy team for more information.
+To stay informed about these events, and the host of other food related events, run by Chaplaincy and the SU team – keep an eye out on the Student Portal, simply reach out to the Chaplaincy team at chaplaincy@bishopg.ac.uk.

 Other ways to be food savvy: